 Transportation: CSF samples can be sent by ordinary mail, at room temperature if the shipping time is less than two days.
 If the CSF sample is taken on a Friday, it can be frozen and sent to the central laboratory on dry ice the next week.

-Handling of CSF samples before analyses of specific biomarkers
+Handling of CSF samples before analyses of AD biomarkers

-- All CSF samples should be frozen once before analyses.
-CSF samples sent at room temperature should be frozen, and CSF samples sent frozen should be kept frozen.
+- CSF samples sent at room temperature should be frozen, and CSF samples sent frozen should be kept frozen.

 CSF biochemical pattern interpretation

-Alzheimer’s disease (AD) is the most common neurodegenerative disease and demonstrates exponential increase in prevalence with advancing age beyond 60 years.
-There are three stages usually described: latency when the disease has started but is asymptomatic, prodrome when the disease has progressed and very mild clinical signs and symptoms are present, and clinical when the disease has advanced and the full clinical spectrum is expressed.
+Alzheimer’s disease is the most common neurodegenerative disease and demonstrates exponential increase in prevalence with advancing age beyond 60 years.
+There are three stages usually described: latent stage when the disease has started but is asymptomatic, prodromal stage when the disease has progressed and very mild clinical signs and symptoms are present, and clinical stage when the disease has advanced and the full clinical spectrum is expressed.

 It is critical to realize that latent disease cannot be distinguished from absence of disease by clinical examination or neuropsychological testing, but rather requires some ensemble of laboratory-based methods to detect disease initiation in the absence of symptoms.